xyzxbc/Dream-Frame/README.md

 `ScrollbarOpacity` Default is `1` - Change opacity of scrollbar

+`HomeIcon` Default is `https://upload.wikimedia.org/wikipedia/commons/1/13/Discord_color_D.svg` - Change the icon of the home button

+`HomeIconSize` Default is `17px` - If Home button isn't scaled properly, use this to change size

 `ServerIconSize` - Change the size of server icons

 `ServerListWidth`- In addition to ServerIconSize, you can change the width too